citizen/silverbirch/README.md

 If you're happy with the way it looks locally...

-1. Setup the firebase command line tool
+1. Install the firebase command line tools
     * `npm install -g firebase-tools`
+2. Build the project
+    * `mimosa build -P prod`
-2. Deploy to Firebase
+3. Deploy to Firebase
     * firebase deploy
-3. Profit!

 ### Contribution guidelines ###